 The postural correction and core strengthening that a consistent practice creates not only improves how we look, it often results in pain relief and alleviates chronic pain completely.
 Having strong abdominal muscles protects the back, frequently a weak point due to our often sedentary, technology-driven lives.

 The Pilates method produces lean, lithe physiques.
-Pilates speaks to today's concerns of alignment, injury prevention and correct breathing, while simultaneously stretching and strengthening.
-It's gentle enough to be performed by pregnant women, and sophisticated enough to challenge and train elite athletes.
+Pilates speaks to today's concerns of alignment, injury prevention, and correct breathing, while simultaneously stretching and strengthening.
+It's gentle enough to be performed by pregnant women and sophisticated enough to challenge and train elite athletes.

-Classical Pilates, Progressive Pilates and Post-Rehabilitation Pilates.
+Classical Pilates and Progressive Pilates

 Begin your Tucson Pilates practice today.
 Call: 520-299-6541.